MatthijsBrem/wheelchair-design-platform/README.md

         port = os.environ['SERIAL'],
         baudrate = 9600,
         write_timeout = 0)
 To tell the python where the port is edit the .env file in the Raspberry Pi.
-This can be done with the following command: 'nano .env' from the command line inside the Raspberry pi.
+This can be done with the following command: `nano .env` from the command line inside the Raspberry pi.
 The add the following line.

     SERIAL=/dev/TTYUSB0

 The port can also be ttyS0 or ttyAM0

 explanation of the code plus reading the serial monitor & sending everything to the hub